-A safe and resilient ATC service is delivered through a combination of capabilities that include people, systems and processes.
+A safe and resilient air traffic control (ATC) service is delivered through a combination of capabilities that include people, systems and processes.

 Resilience in operational staffing relies on our ability to provide sufficient staff with the right sector validations to meet the operational requirement for Air Traffic Controllers (ATCOs).